nomiskeig/mallob-interface/README.md

 #### Prerequisites

 Docker and Docker compose have to be installed.
+The build and start Scripts are bash files, so you need to be able to run them.

 #### Building